 The popularity of solar power is growing fast in Massachusetts.
 Approximately 25% of Massachusetts’ carbon emissions come from electricity generation.
 With solar, you can reduce your carbon emissions from electricity generation to zero!

-Massachusetts’ legally mandated Renewable Portfolio Standard establishes a baseline percentage of renewable (to include solar, wind, hydro, etc.) energy sources as a percentage of total energy sources (to include natural gas, coal and oil) that electricity suppliers like National Grid and Eversource must provide.
-In 2020, the renewable energy component is approximately 16%, and that baseline will rise 2% each year through 2029, when the renewable acceleration slows from 2%/year to 1% /year thereafter.
-A goal 2020 of 1,600 megawatts of renewable energy has been set.
+Massachusetts’ legally mandated Renewable Portfolio Standard establishes a baseline percentage of renewable energy sources (solar, wind, hydro, etc.) as a percentage of total energy sources (which also includes natural gas, coal and oil) that electricity suppliers like National Grid and Eversource must provide.
+In 2020, the renewable energy component is approximately 16%, and the mandated percentage will increase 2% each year through 2029, and 1% each year after 2029.

-Both the federal and state government have generous incentive programs to assist you in “going solar” And – keep in mind that you can lease solar panels with no up-front cost whatsoever.
-The modest lease payments can be lower than the savings on your electric bills, so you end up paying less for electricity.
+Thanks to generous financial incentives, you can install solar panels with no up-front cost whatsoever.
+The modest solar payments are lower than the savings on your electric bills, so you end up paying less for electricity.

 Thinking of transitioning to solar?
 There are lots of good companies out there!
 Sustainable Sharon has received local recommendations for three solar companies.